SouthernMethodistUniversity/hpc_docs/docs/tutorials/globus_box_transfers.md

 In particular, note the SMU's contract does not allow the use of Box for "primary data back-up repository or for the storage of data that is not intended for regular access and use."
 :::

-Data can be transferred from M3's Lustre file systems and Box using the Globus service.
+Data can be transferred from M3<!-- Mentions M3 -->'s Lustre file systems and Box using the Globus service.

 ## Logging in to Globus